rdiaz02/EvAM-Tools/README.md

 - Why not distribute a pre-built docker image?

+### Creating the image fails because of no internet connection from the container
+Creating the above image requires installing R packages and that might fail because the Docker container cannot connect with the internet.
+The following might help: https://superuser.com/a/1582710 , https://superuser.com/a/1619378 .

-### How to update the Docker image if you change the code
+## How to update the Docker image if you change the code
 [FIXME: Pablo writes this](#) ###
 Just as above.
 But this time it should run much faster, because many steps will be skipped.